Skip to content

 After finishing the series of articles about data structures (see here, here, here and here) I started to think about the GetItems method I had implemented in the Linked List and in the Tree.
 This method was iterating on the structure and retrieving the items as IEnumerable.

-In order to implement IEnumerable
+In order to implement IEnumerable, we must create two methods:

 public IEnumerator<T> GetEnumerator()